cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project DGA-KHEPER-EN.md

 name: KHEPER
 title: MCO KHEPER
 department: PDA
-program: DNG3D
+program: GHOM
-summary: "To provide armed forces a shared and relevant cartographic reference for a common understanding of the operational conditions in the perspective of preparing/running military operations, via workshops for:. * Production (scanned maps, vector and raster data). * Control and planification. * Diffusion"
+summary: "To provide armed forces a shared and relevant cartographic reference for a common understanding of the operational conditions in the perspective of preparing/running military operations, via workshops for:"
 ---

 > __Customer__\: DGA - Ministère de la Défense (DGA)

-> __Programme__\: DNG3D
+> __Programme__\: GHOM

 > __Supply Chain__\: DGA >  CS Group PDA

 # Context

+Services inherent in the project carried out by CS :
+Architecture design and distribution of activities to the partners, Hardware, software and equipments supply,
+Specific developments contribution (e.g the Information System portal), Validation and installation activities,
+Operators, workshop leaders and managers training, Integrated Logistic Support (ILS).

 ![Main Picture](Project DGA-KHEPER-EN pict 1.png)